spacebabies/website/content/changelog/remarkable-2-is-hackable/index.md

 ### rmKit

-{{< multi-figure src="rmkit" caption="rmKit." >}}
+{{< multi-figure loading="lazy" src="rmkit" caption="rmKit." >}}

 The project that seems to spearhead this movement is rmKit.
 It's a group of coders, lying a solid framework for easy app development.
 Their website looks great and bundles the tools: [rmKit.dev](https://rmkit.dev/)

 Also, the [reMarkableWiki](https://remarkablewiki.com/) has lots and lots of information, but it harder to navigate.